groboclown/petronia/docs/events.md

 ## Schema

 When an event is registered, it must provide the schema for the events.
 These are based upon the standard JSON schema, but highly simplified.
 These are embedded in the API extension metadata.
+The event name provided is the "simple name"; internally, the fully qualified name will be used instead, which is in the form "ExtensionName:EventName".

 The event declaration of the API extension looks like this: